 - The testing tool should collect the results from all the load generators and prepare a combined test report

 - CPU and Memory utilization percentage should be noted down for the pre-test (at least 1 hour), post-test (at least 1 hour) and during the test.

 - Use proper granularity to identify correct peaks and lows

 - Use the filter option and eliminate the unwanted transactions (if any)

 - Start the analysis with some basic metrics like

 - Number of Users: The actual load during steady state should meet the user load NFR

 - Response Time: The actual response during steady state should meet the response time NFR.
 The response time should be measured at two levels – Individual transaction response time and end-to-end response time.
-If NFRs are available for both the levels then they should meet
+If NFRs are available for both levels then they should meet

-- Transactions per second / Iterations per hour: If any of these metrics is defined then the actual result should match with the defined figure
+- Transactions per second / Iterations per hour: If any of these metrics is defined then the actual result should match the defined figure

 - Throughput: Throughput should match (not apple-to-apple) for the same set of tests